licarpen/aws-developer/README.md

 * ensures that number of tasks desired are running across fleet

 ### ECS Service with Load Balancers
-* can't run multiple tasks on one EC2 instance is host/port is defined
+* can't run multiple tasks on one EC2 instance if host/port is defined
 * run multiple tasks on the same EC2 instance using dynamic port forwarding
 * leave host port empty (will result in random host port)
   * now can run two tasks on same EC2 instance
   * but this is insecure!
 Need a load balancer
 * ALB uses dynamic host port mapping, allowing multiple tasks per container instance.
-Mulsiple services can use the same listener port on a single loab balancer with rule-based routing and paths
+Multiple services can use the same listener port on a single load balancer with rule-based routing and paths
 * ALB need sg to allow inbound traffic from all traffic from the ALB sg (i.e. allow ALB to talk to any ports on EC2 instance for dynamic port feature on ECS)

 ### ECR